-A glorious piece of Victoriana, the Devonshire Dome contains part of the campus of the University of Derby and an opulent spa offering...
+A glorious piece of Victoriana, the Devonshire Dome forms part of the campus of the University of Derby.
+It is also home to Devonshire...

 Moroccan tables, hanging lanterns and deep-violet walls create a casbah vibe at this sultry cafe and bar, which hosts regular live music.